5 Ways Store Colors Can Influence Shoppers

 "I wanted to use a color that was unique and could be identified with Wet Nose," Spitza says.

-5. Highlight rather than overpower your product.
 Be careful not to drown out what you're selling by immersing it in too much color.
 "In retail, you want the merchandise to pop and not the surroundings," Bender says.

 If you are selling lingerie, for example, bold colors could work against the delicate quality of the product.
 Similarly, if you are selling electronics, too many bright, flashy colors can detract from your product's clean sleek look.
 Because Quiltique sells particularly busy and bright patterns, Albaugh limited the store's main color scheme to celery green and brick red to avoid overpowering the quilts on her walls.
 She worked other colors in more subtly by using found objects like a distressed turquoise bookcase and yellow antique gate as display pieces—all in keeping with her antique garden theme.

 "You don't want to have explosive color [that] is irritating to the customer," she says.
 "We incorporate bright cheerful colors…It brings so much life to the store."